 - Medical assessment for all mentally ill individuals requesting ICP

 - Medical assessment for individuals with intellectual disabilities requesting ICP services

 The Department of Elder Affairs is responsible for the federal program through an interagency agreement with the Agency for Health Care Administration.
 Seventeen CARES field offices are located throughout the state.
 CARES personnel include registered nurses and assessors, administrative support staff, office supervisors, and regional program supervisors.
 Physicians are used as consultants as part of the staffing process.

 Preadmission Screening and Resident Review (PASRR)

 NOTE: Effective January 1, 2019, all PASRR screenings are the responsibility of KEPRO, the vendor contracted by the Florida Agency for Health Care Administration (AHCA) for these activities.
-KEPROâ€™s new provider portal will be available soon for submissions at https://portal.kepro.com.
-For more information regarding training dates and times or to register to use the new provider portal, please contact KEPRO at 866-880-4080, or you can visit http://floridapasrr.kepro.com, which will soon be available to the public.
+KEPROâ€™s provider portal for submissions is https://portal.kepro.com.
+For more information regarding training dates and times or to register to use the new provider portal, please contact KEPRO at 866-880-4080, or you can visit http://floridapasrr.kepro.com.
 KEPRO can also be reached by fax at 866-677-4776.